 This prospectus relates to the resale by the investors listed in the section titled "Selling Shareholders", and we refer to the investors as the Selling Shareholders (the "Selling Shareholders") of up to 9,437,834 shares of our Common Stock, par value \$0.001 per share (the "Common Stock").
 The Common Stock was acquired by the Selling Shareholders in connection with a private placement offering we completed in July 2012 (the "July 2012 Private Placement").
-We are registering the resale of the Common Stock as required by the Selling Shareholders in connection with the July 2012 Private Placement (the "Registration Rights Agreement").
+We are registering the resale of the Common Stock as required by the Registration Rights Agreement we entered into with the Selling Shareholders in connection with the July 2012 Private Placement (the "Registration Rights Agreement").